agarrharr/ozPop.github.io/_posts/2016-10-21-Handlebars.md

 ---
+css: handlebars
 layout: post
 title: Templates in Handlebars.js
-header-img: ""
+header-img: "img/handlebars.jpg"
 ---

 ### Blog topic
 ----

 This is a guide to setting up Handlebars templates.
-Handlebar templates can be written in the HTML file or separately.
+Handlebars templates can be written in the HTML file or separately.
 In this blog I will cover how to setup the template inside an HTML file and how to pre-compile your templates inside a separate folder.

 ### Handlebars.js
 ----